witnet/WIPs/wip-mariocao-min-difficulty-dr.md

     This step is important to keep the same data request mining difficulty for newcomers or Sybil identities.

-5. The rest of the `offset_reputation` integer division is assigned (in order) to the sorted identities until depleted (see _Step 5: remaining_ in Fig.2).
+5. The remainder of the `offset_reputation` integer division is assigned (in order) to the sorted identities until depleted (see _Step 5: remaining_ in Fig.2).

     ```rust
     let identities_with_extra_eligibility = (remaining_reputation) % active_reputed_identities_length;